Lipton: Lipton Iced Tea

 Lipton Iced Tea or Lipton Ice Tea a ready to drink tea brand made and distributed by the joint ventures between Unilever and PepsiCo.
 It is typically sold in five flavours, lemon, peach, mint & lime, mango, and raspberry.
 Citrus, watermelon, and mixed berry flavours are also available in some regions.

 Lipton Brisk

 Brisk, formerly Lipton Brisk, is a ready to drink iced tea brand made and distributed primarily in North America by the joint venture between Unilever and PepsiCo.
 It differs from other iced tea brands in that phosphoric acid is added to the blend as a preservative, giving the beverage a distinctive sharp flavour.

 Pure Leaf

 Pure Leaf is an iced tea brand distributed primarily in the Americas by the PepsiCo-Lipton joint venture.
 Unlike Lipton Iced Tea and Brisk, which use a freeze-dried instant tea powder, Pure Leaf is brewed in liquid.
 The brand is sold in square bottles made of recyclable PET plastic.

+Lipton Fusions

+Lipton Fusions are a brand of lemonade-iced tea canned beverages.

+In April 28, 2025, Lipton Teas and Infusions created what's known as Lipton Fusions.
+They come in the following flavors: